 1-Day Grand Canyon Rafting Trip Details

-- Price Includes: all taxes and fees, bus transportation from the Hualapai Lodge to the Colorado River and back, picnic lunch, beverages and snacks.
+- Price Includes: bus transportation from the Hualapai Lodge to the Colorado River and back, picnic lunch, beverages and snacks.

 (Call us about military discounts)